Moving to Kyoto, Japan

 We asked people in Kyoto if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Kyoto, it is considered rude to eat or drink while walking in public.
 It's best to consume food and drinks at the place they were purchased or at home.
 Avoid tipping as it is not customary in Japan and can sometimes be seen as insulting.
 The Japanese believe good service should be expected and not rewarded with tips.
 When visiting temples or shrines, be respectful.
 Don't speak loudly, and follow the rules for purification rites and prayer.
 Don't point with your finger, instead use your whole hand to gesture.
 Pointing with a finger is considered rude.
 Avoid blowing your nose in public as it is considered impolite.
 If you need to blow your nose, it's best to do so in a private place like a restroom.
 Don't leave your chopsticks sticking upright in your rice or pass food from chopstick to chopstick as these are associated with funeral rites.
 Avoid making loud noises or speaking loudly in public places, especially on public transportation.
 The Japanese value quiet and peaceful environments.
 Don't enter a house or a traditional inn with your shoes on.
 It's customary to remove your shoes before entering.
 Avoid interrupting or speaking over someone.
 It's considered rude and disrespectful.
 Don't be late for appointments or meetings.
 Punctuality is highly valued in Japanese culture.
 Avoid physical contact like hugging or patting someone on the back.
 The Japanese are not accustomed to physical contact and it can make them uncomfortable.
 Don't refuse a gift or a business card when offered.
-It's considered rude to refuse a gift or a business card in Japan," commented one expat who made the move to Kyoto.
+It's considered rude to refuse a gift or a business card in Japan," remarked one expat in Kyoto, Japan.

 About the Author